 I decided to take it slow and hike the trail over 4 days because I was worried about re-injuring my foot.
 Although, as you will see, the trail had other plans in store for me.
 It’s important to stay flexible when backpacking in the wilderness because you never know what curveballs mother nature will throw at you!

-Here was my initial plan for hiking the California Riding and Hiking Trail before setting out:
+Here was my initial hiking plan before setting out:

 (although as mentioned above, my plans changed midway and so I ended up not following this plan)